jacar0812/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
 In this tutorial, I observe various network traffic protocols to and from Azure Virtual Machines with Wireshark.
-This is also a great excercise to learn about and experiment with Network Security Groups. <br />
+This is also a great exercise to learn about and experiment with Network Security Groups. <br />

 <h2>Environments and Technologies Used</h2>